Can DNA-Guided drugs outsmart tough cancers?

 Summary

 This study is for people with advanced cancer who have run out of standard treatment options.
-Researchers will analyze the genetic makeup of each patient's tumor and recommend a targeted therapy based on those results.
-The goal is to see if this personalized approach can slow down cancer growth and improve outcomes.
+Researchers will analyze the genetic makeup of each patient's tumor and recommend a targeted drug therapy based on those results.
+The goal is to see if this personalized approach can slow cancer growth or improve outcomes.
+About 93 participants will be enrolled.

 Get updates